 What is Periodontal Scaling and Root Planing?

-Periodontal scaling and root planing involves removing hardened plaque and tartar from both the surface of the tooth as well as deep into the gingival pockets.
+Periodontal scaling and root planing involves removing hardened plaque and tartar from both the surface of the tooth, as well as deep into the gingival pockets.
 When you have gingivitis or gum disease, small pockets form around the teeth.
-These pockets can become a literal breeding ground for bacteria and decay.
+These pockets can become a breeding ground for bacteria and decay.
 Over time, the bacteria begins to eat away at the gum tissue and underlying bone, causing tooth loss.
-A scaling and root planing is designed to stop the spread of this bacteria to keep teeth and gums healthy.
+A scaling and root planing is designed to stop the spread of this bacteria, keeping teeth and gums healthy.

 Why might you need a Periodontal Scaling and Root Planing?